agpcardoso/AGPC.FixedLayout/README.md

 ```
 "Name of Product                                   13,5      51   Category Description     "
 ```

-If you want to do the reverse, to map the concatenated string to the dto object, it's simple, use the ToLoadThisObject method to do it
+The .ToLoadThisObject() method is responsible to load the all caller dto properties getting and converting the string passed in  parameter, so, in this case, if you want to do the reverse, to map the concatenated string to the dto object, use the .ToLoadThis Object() method as shown bellow

 ```C#
 string _concatedValue = "Name of Product                                   13,5      51   Category Description     ";